audidas/chuber-eats-backend/README.md

 The Backend of Chuber Eats Clone

-## User Entity
-- id
-- createdAt
+ - Edit Restaurant
-- updatedAt
+ - Delete Restaurant

-- email
+ - See Categories
+ - See Restaurants by Category (pagination)
-- password
+ - See Restaurants (pagination)
-- role(client|owner|delivery)
+ - See Restaurant

-## User CRUD
-- Create Account
+ - Create Dish
-- Log In
-- See Profile
-- Edit Profile
+ - Edit Dish
-- Verify Email
+ - Delete Dish